Use commercial cleanser and polish, according to manufacturer’s directions.

 Use a dry soft, lint free cloth for dusting, or slightly dampen the cloth with mild soap and water for cleaning.
 Wipe the surface dry and using a damp cloth.

-Tables should be inspected and maintained regularly by tightening screws and bolts, inspecting casters and glides for damage, and inspecting all moving parts for wear and tear.
+Furniture should be inspected and maintained regularly by tightening screws and bolts, inspecting casters and glides for damage, and inspecting all moving parts for wear and tear.